Cambridge Dancers' Club

 These practices are for people who already know what they want to practise as there is no formal dance tuition provided.
 You do not have to be on the team or even a CDC member to attend these sessions but you do have to agree to be bound by the club's health and safety rules (see Filip).

-The subscription price for the Michaelmas term is £15.
-Or you may pay a singleton £5 price per practice if you prefer.
+The subscription price for the Lent 2016 term is £20.
+Or you may pay a singleton £5 price per practice if you prefer (eg if you have dancing friends just visiting Cambridge for one week).
 There will be regular Tuesday, Thursday and Sunday evening practices throughout term and possibly a few extra ones at the end of term.

-Music will be played as appropriate during the sessions, typically latin american for the first hour then modern ballroom.
-Any RnR (or salsa!) people attending may prefer to bring their own tracks and co-ordinate with Filip for these to be played when they want a complete run-through of a dance.
+Music will be played as appropriate during the sessions - typically favouring latin american in the smaller venues and modern ballroom in the larger ones.
+That doesn't mean you can't practise different dances at a particular session.
+You just need to be considerate of other users of the space.
+Any RnR (or salsa!) people attending a public practice may prefer to bring their own tracks and co-ordinate with Filip for these to be played when they want a complete run-through of a dance.

 Ballroom and Latin dancers can also practise at Friday evening's free General Dancing session, from 8:30pm to 10:30pm in the Main Dining Hall of the University Centre (grad.pad) off Mill Lane.
 Our GD sessions continue even outside term time - apart from bank holidays etc when the whole building is closed!
 You do not need CDC membership to attend GD, whether you want to dance or merely to watch.
 There's no official tuition at these social events but there are usually some experienced dancers around who are willing to show beginners a few steps.
 So do come along and introduce yourself to the regulars.